Dindihub/Passwordgenerator/README.md

 # Password Manager
-## This is a Python application that allows a user to generate and store passwords for various accounts., 04/25/2022
 ## By Sandra Dindi
 ## Description
 This is a Python application that allows a user to generate and store passwords for various accounts.
 The application runs on the terminal and the user navigates through the app by using short codes. <br/>